 VPNhub isn’t likely to be the fastest VPN service in the world straight out of the box.
 This is a new VPN network, and it takes time to create a global architecture of servers.

 Our tests for the VPNhub review have found that users can expect decent, but not stellar speeds, whether they are using VPNhub for torrenting or streaming videos.
-However, the slick user interface partially compensates for slightly slower speeds – at least in our experience.

-As we noted at the start of this VPNhub review, iOS and Android phones are covered, as well as Macs and Windows PCs.
-But the same can’t be said of consoles like XBox Ones or PlayStation 4s, which currently are not supported by the VPN.
+Unfortunately, the same can’t be said of consoles like XBox Ones or PlayStation 4s, which currently are not supported by the VPN.
 You can also add routers and all Smart TVs to the list of unsupported devices – which may turn off people with heavily-used home entertainment centers.

 When you download the app, you’ll have the choice of sticking with the free version or upgrading to Premium.
-Premium is probably faster and comes with no ads – a major drawback of the free version.
+Premium is faster and comes with no ads – a major drawback of the free version.

-AppAtomic has obviously worked hard to make VPNhub as usable as possible.
+AppAtomic has apparently worked hard to make VPNhub as usable as possible.
 After all, that’s one of the USPs of the service.
 It’s supposed to be an accessible form of VPN for everyday users, and on that level, it works really well.